Ved Bhasin: Life

 He was married to Vimal Bhasin, who died out of cancer in 1990.
 The couple had two daughters, Anuradha Bhasin and Anju Bhasin.
 Anuradha Bhasin also pursued a career as journalist.

-On 5 November 2015, Ved Bhasin passed away in Jammu at an age of 86.
+On 5 November 2015, Ved Bhasin died in Jammu at an age of 86.
 He was suffering from a degenerative brain disease for the past several months and was on life support system before his death.
 His death was widely condoled in the state by many people including the then Chief Minister Mufti Muhammad Sayeed, Governor Narinder Nath Vohra and all the other prominent political figures of Jammu and Kashmir.